rust-lang/rust/docs/dev/lsp-extensions.md

 ```

 Alternatively, selecting `frobnicate` could present a user with an additional menu to choose between `bar` and `baz`.

-`data` field contains optional json data for deferred resolve of the action data that's slow to compute in the original request.

 ### Example